Skip to main content

 Year one

 Your first year of study introduces you to planning issues and the circumstances in which they arise.
 It provides an understanding of how planning powers, agencies and policies work to overcome the challenges that face cities and communities.
-You will also improve your oral, written and visual communication skills and engage in group-based problem solving and practical work with a residential field trip so you can put your newfound skills into practice in a real-life setting.
+You will also improve your oral, written and visual communication skills and engage in group-based problem solving and practical work with local field days so you can put your newfound skills into practice in a real-life setting.

 You will take the following compulsory modules and select two choices from the optional modules detailed below.